 The AICPA and the National Association of State Boards of Accountancy (NASBA), in consultation with state boards of accountancy, the Board of Examiners, and other major stakeholders, spent two years studying an international examination delivery program.
 The result is the international administration of the Uniform CPA Examination (CPA Exam), which utilizes the state board licensure process and the current examination structure.
 The AICPA, NASBA, and Prometric are providing the same services as they do for the domestic program so that the exam and the licensure process will be the same for international examinees as it is for examinees within U.S. jurisdictions.

 Initially, the exam will be offered at selected Prometric testing centers in Bahrain, Kuwait, Japan, Lebanon, and the United Arab Emirates (UAE), and Brazil.
 Additional information including specific locations and schedules will be posted to the Exams website at www.aicpa.org/cpa-exam as information becomes available.

 Q3.What must candidates do to be able to apply to take the CPA Exam in an international location?

 In order to qualify to take the CPA Examination outside the U.S., candidates will have to establish their eligibility through a state board participating in the International CPA Examination Administration program.
 In addition, candidates will be required to:

 • Make a commitment to seek CPA licensure upon passing the CPA Examination, and thereafter maintain their status as licensees

 Q4.If I test internationally, when will I get my scores?

-Candidates, who give the exam between 1st to 14th of the exam month, wil get he scored within 20th of the same month.
-Others, who give the exam between 15th to end of the month will get the score by 6th of the next month.
+Candidates, who give the exam between the 1st to 14th of the exam month, will get the scored within the 20th of the same month.
+Others, who give the exam between the 15th to the end of the month will get the score by the 6th of the next month.